icerpc/icerpc-docs/content/slice/index.md

 ## IDL for RPCs

-Slice is a new [Interface Definition Language][IDL] (IDL) that you use to model and describe your network API in a clear and concise manner.
+Slice is a new [Interface Definition Language] (IDL) that you use to model and describe your network API in a clear and concise manner.

 Defining the customary Greeter service interface in Slice is straightforward: